Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Minnesota and its opponents have combined to score more than 47.5 points in nine of 15 games this season.

-- The two teams combine to average 51.1 points per game, 3.6 more than the over/under in this contest.
+- Sunday's total is 4.1 points lower than the two team's combined 51.1 points per game average.

-- This contest's over/under is 1.1 points more than the 46.4 these two squads combine to allow per game this season.
+- This contest's over/under is 0.6 points above the 46.4 these two squads combine to allow per game this season.

 Packers stats and trends

-- In Green Bay's 15 games this year, it has 11 wins against the spread.

-- So far this season, the Packers have been installed as favorites by a 6.5-point margin or more five times and are 3-2 ATS in those matchups.
+- The Packers have been favored by 6.5 points or more five times this season and are 3-2 ATS in those matchups.

-- Green Bay's games this year have hit the over in 40% of its opportunities (six times in 15 games with a set point total).

-- The Packers score 25.5 points per game, comparable to the 24.8 per outing the Vikings surrender.
+- The Packers put up 25.5 points per game, comparable to the 24.8 per outing the Vikings give up.

-- Green Bay is 6-2 against the spread and 7-1 overall this season when the team puts up more than 24.8 points.

-- Green Bay is 4-1 against the spread and 4-1 overall when the team churns out over 379.0 yards.
+- When Green Bay picks up more than 379.0 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Packers have 10 giveaways this season, while the Vikings have 22 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Vikings.